For over twenty years, I have been

 - National Board for Certified Counselors

 I believe that good therapy is based on a positive relationship between client and counselor.
 Even more important than my academic qualifications is my ability to connect with my clients.
-Unless you or your child want to spend time with me, therapy will be of no use.
+Unless you want to spend time with me, therapy will be of no use.
 My clients usually look forward to our counseling sessions so if you've tried therapy before and found the experience to be less than positive, I encourage you to use your caution as an advantage and carefully select a therapist with whom you feel a connection.

 I hope that you'll call me and let me introduce myself to you.